oceanprotocol-archive/predict-eth/challenges/main3.md

 You'll upload your csv to Arweave permanent decentralized file storage.
 This makes the predictions tamper-proof.

-Recall "Prepare for using Arweave" from section 1.
+Recall "Arweave preparation" from section 1.
 Proceed the option (A or B) that you had prepared for.

 **Option A: Webapp, using ardrive.io**